bryntum/migrate-dhtmlx-calendar-to-bryntum-starter/README.md

 DATABASE=dhtmlx_bryntum_calendar
 ```

-Don’t forget to add the root password for your MySQL server.
+Don't forget to add the root password for your MySQL server.
 Run the local dev server by running the following command:

 ```bash
 npm start
 ```

-You’ll see a DHTMLX Calendar with ten non-recurring events and one recurring event.
+You'll see a DHTMLX Calendar with ten non-recurring events and one recurring event when you visit http://localhost:1337.
 The calendar will have full CRUD functionality.